 How safe is Jordan for female travelers?
 We take a look at some of the best tactics for avoiding harassment.

-Find out about the local cuisine, how to dress, and what to expect from the locals before you head off to Jordan.
+Find out about the local food, what to wear, and what to expect from the locals before you head off to Jordan.